 (c) Suspension or revocation of the authority to engage in quasi-banking function; and/or b.
-The guidelines to implement the delivery by the seller of securities to the buyer or to his designated third party custodian are shown in Appendix Q-38.
+The guidelines to implement the delivery by the seller of securities to the buyer or to his designated securities custodian or central securities depository are shown in Appendix Q-38.